Naousa, Paros: History

 Naousa was founded by Venetians around the late 14th century.
 A fortress was built early on to protect the fledgling port, the partial remains of which still exist today.

 In 1770–1775, during the Russo-Turkish War of 1768–1774 and the Orlov Revolt, Naousa was a Russian naval base, known in Russian as Auza, and the administrative centre of Alexey Orlov's military expedition.

-The ruined fortress, viewed from the shore.